Table Of Content:

 5. Do not get offended if your child chooses a different path.

 If you try getting into your child’s head, she will not be able to perceive her dreams and thoughts.
 If you feel she is thinking differently from you, do not argue about it.
-Instead give her a chance to explore.
+Instead, give her a chance to explore.
 Do not stop her when she is giving out the opinions which are far different from what you have.
-In short, do not take things personally if she chooses a path other than what you have decided for her.
+Realize that your child is not a version of yourself but they are their own person with their own goals, feelings, thoughts, values, hopes and dreams.

 6. Don’t shift your entire focus on the child and forget your hardships.